-It's coming.\
+It's coming.

-\"The time has come," he [Jesus] said, "The Kingdom of God has come near.
+"The time has come," he [Jesus] said, "The Kingdom of God has come near.
 Repent and believe the good news!"

 Mark 1:15.

 Huddle defined: A huddle is a group of 4-6 people committed to becoming disciple-making disciples.
-It's a tested process for reproducing the life of Jesus by immersing ourselves in the character and competence we find in the Bible and the personal example of the leader we're apprenticing so we can do the same for others.
+It's a tested process for reproducing the life of Jesus by immersing ourselves in the character and competence we find in the Bible and the personal example of the leader we are apprenticing so we can do the same for others.
 The ultimate goal of a huddle is to make more disciple-making disciples.

-Huddles meet weekly for at least one year.
+Huddles meet weekly for several months up to a year.
 They have a strong leader who:

-- Gives their disciples unprecedented access to their life - Coaches disciples to teach the characteristics and competencies of Jesus to others - Holds people accountable to hearing God's voice every week and doing something in response through saying/ doing plans.
+- Gives their disciples unprecedented access to their life - Coaches disciples to teach the characteristics and competencies of Jesus to others - Holds people accountable to hearing God's voice every week and doing something in response through saying/doing plans.

-Over the course of (at least) a year, everyone is grown as disciple-makers, leaders and teachers.
-The leader, their disciples, their families and their communities are changed, and with each huddle we move closer and closer to seeing the whole city transformed.
+Over the course of their time together, everyone grows as disciple-makers, leaders and teachers.
+The leader, their disciples, their families and their communities are changed, and with each huddle we move closer and closer to seeing our whole area transformed.

-If you're about to lead your first huddle (and make sure you've already been in a huddle before you lead one), this guide will help you soak up our discipling culture and give you lots of handles for how to lead.
-You'll also want to rely heavily on the weekby-week part of the guide.
+If you're about to lead your first huddle, this guide will help you soak up our discipling culture and give you lots of handles for how to lead.
+You'll also want to rely heavily on the week-by-week part of the guide.

 If you've already been leading huddles, this next round is going to feel even better.
-We've all been learning the last couple years, so this guide reflects the latest insights on how to huddle well.
-Even though you're a veteran, you'd have be Yoda to not need a refresher guide on the week-to-week outlines.
+We've all been learning the last couple years, so this guide reflects the latest insights from here at BCC and other churches on how to huddle well.
+Even though you're a veteran, you'd have to be Yoda to not need a refresher guide on the week-to-week outlines.
 So stick close to it (even in Round 2) and enjoy the ease of combining it with your experience for another great year of disciple-making.